brooklabteam/SC2-genome-curation/README.md

   - Note that if you see claims of 100 of a given nucleotide upon highlight, you likely did not highlight the column correctly.
 Here is the same column highlighted incorrectly because I did not wait for the arrow to materialize above the consensus genome:
 <img src="images/geneious-highlight-wrong.png" alt="geneious2" style="float: left; margin-right" width = "500" />

+  - More rules:
     - If the basepair is flagged as "N" and there are fewer than 3 reads at that site, or if you would be changing it to a mutation, or if it has <10 reads with any disagreement at all, it should be left as "N".
     - If the basepair is flagged as an Ambiguity, you can resolve this manually in the same way: for ambiguities, there are no hard rules about number of reads, but you should only resolve the ambiguity if you are 100% confident that the selected conclusion is erroneous.
 In general, you will find that >75% of the nucleotides match the resolved result, but it is okay to resolve at lower proportions if you feel confident about the outcome.
     - If the basepair is flagged as a private mutation, it is likely going to be correct as is.
 The only mutations flagged here are not reversions and also not listed in the named mutation database (all of these were reverted to N in step 9).
 You will likely just be confirming that this looks correct, so I don't anticipate you making many changes here.
 When you examine these, if the mutation is not well supported, remember that it is always safest to revert to "N." Also, please don't be shy to ask to help!

   - Continue this process until you have examined ALL the Ns, Ambiguities, and private mutations in the genome, then save the "SEQNAME_all_manual.tsv" file.